 - Add the minced garlic and cook for 1 minute until fragrant.
 Add the dry taco seasoning spices and cook for one minute to bloom them, stirring constantly.

-- Add the rinsed quinoa and the chunky salsa, then stir.
+- Add the rinsed quinoa, the chunky salsa, and the vegetable broth, then stir.

 - Cover with a lid and bring to a boil, then reduce heat to medium low and simmer for 20 minutes.
 Stir then simmer uncovered for 5 minutes more, or until the extra liquid has evaporated.